Updated August 24, 2023

 - If the dots or points on the scatter chart are widely spread, then the relationship or correlation between the variables is said to be weak.

-- If the dots or points on the scatter chart are concentrated around a line, then the relationship or correlation between the variables is said to be strong.
+- If the dots or points on the scatter chart are concentrated around a line, then the relationship or correlation between the variables is strong.

-- If the pattern of dots or data points slopes from lower left to upper right, then the correlation between two datasets is said to be positive.
+- If the pattern of dots or data points slopes from lower left to upper right, the correlation between the two datasets is positive.

-- If the pattern of dots or data points slopes from the upper left to lower right, then the correlation between two datasets is said to be negative.
+- If the pattern of dots or data points slopes from the upper left to the lower right, the correlation between the two datasets is negative.

-In Excel, a scatter plot is also called the XY chart as it uses the Cartesian axes or coordinates to display values for two sets of data.
-These two sets of data are shown graphically in Excel with the help of “Scatter Plot Chart”.
-In this article, we will see how to create a “3D Scatter Plot” in Excel.
+In Excel, a scatter plot is also called the XY chart, as it uses the Cartesian axes or coordinates to display values for two data sets.
+These two data sets are shown graphically in Excel with the help of a “Scatter Plot Chart”.
+This article will show how to create a “3D Scatter Plot” in Excel.

-How to Create 3D Scatter Plot in Excel?
+How to Create a 3D Scatter Plot in Excel?

 Let’s understand how to create the 3D Scatter Plot in Excel with some examples.

-Let us say we have an interrelated dataset of different monthly salaries and hence monthly expenditures in those particular months.
-Now we can plot the relationship between these two datasets via Scattered Plot Chart.
+Let us say we have an interrelated dataset of different monthly salaries and monthly expenditures in those particular months.
+We can plot the relationship between these two datasets via a Scattered Plot Chart.

 We have the following monthly salaries and expenditures in an Excel sheet:

-- Select the dataset -> Click on ‘Insert’ tab -> Choose ‘Scattered Chart’.
+- Select the dataset -> Click on the ‘Insert’ tab -> Choose ‘Scattered Chart’.